How 'Black Box Thinking' can help you through a separation

 • We can either embrace failure and learn from it, or deflect failure and risk failing again

-For example, when I first separated with my ex and the immediate feelings of blame subsided, I began to recognise times when I didn’t help our relationship.
+For example, when I first separated from my ex and the immediate feelings of blame subsided, I began to recognise times when I didn’t help our relationship.

 I could have been more supportive.